sjfke/tomcat-containers/wharf/PODMAN-KUBE.md

 This document describes

+* `podman play kube` which supports a subset of the Kubernetes API YAML files
 * `podman-compose` a Python script supporting a subset of [docker compose](https://docs.docker.com/compose/compose-file/03-compose-file/)
-* `podman play kube` support for a subset of the Kubernetes API YAML files

 The `podman-compose` Python script is intended as a convenience for importing a `Docker Compose` configuration into `Podman`, from which the Kubernetes API YAML files can be generated for use with `podman play kube`